Judith is attuned to her clients' needs and uses her creative problem-solving skills to further their goals in the courtroom and beyond.

 Overview

-Judith's practice focuses on commercial litigation and government contracting matters.
-She assists clients through the various stages of the litigation process, from pre-litigation through appeal.
-In particular, Judith regularly represents clients in intellectual property disputes, including patent, trademark, trade secret, trade dress, copyright, and false advertising litigation in federal courts nationwide.
-Judith also advises government contractors and grant recipients on issues relating to procurements, sourcing restrictions, bid protests, claims, and appeals, as well as compliance and risk assessments and mandatory disclosures.
+Judith's practice focuses on intellectual property and commercial litigation matters.
+She assists clients through all stages of the litigation process, from pre-litigation through appeal.
+Judith regularly represents clients in patent, trademark, trade secret, trade dress, copyright, and false advertising litigation in federal courts nationwide.
+She also represents clients in matters involving state unfair competition laws and in other commercial disputes, including those involving professional services and software development agreements.

 Experience

-Judith is representing a global manufacturer in complex federal court litigation involving false advertising, passing off, copyright infringement, unfair competition, and breach of contract claims.
+Defended a global manufacturer in complex federal court litigation involving false advertising, passing off, copyright infringement, unfair competition and breach of contract claims.
+Obtained a verdict in the client's favor on all counts following a two-week bench trial.

 News & Insights